All About Radiation: Radiation Exposure & Radiation Sickness

 -

-Radioactive isotopes are radioactive atoms of the very component with various quantities of neutrons.
+Radioactive isotopes are radioactive atoms of the same element with various quantities of neutrons.

 Properties of Radioactive Isotopes